earthtraveller1/wars/README.md

-# wars
+# Wars

-My implementation of Wars
+My implementation of Wars.